-Assessment Definition Guidance Yes (Y) The organization can accomplish the mission to standards and prescribed conditions.
-The majority (51% or greater) of the METs are assessed as yes and the remaining METs are assessed as qualified yes.
-Qualified Yes (Q) The organization can accomplish the mission to standards under most conditions.
-The majority (51% or greater) of the METs are assessed as qualified yes and the remaining METs are assessed as yes.
-No (N) The organization cannot accomplish the mission to standards and conditions prescribed.
-A no MET assessment will normally preclude a mission assessment of yes or qualified yes.
+Qualified The organization can accomplish The majority (51% or

+Yes (Q) the mission to standards under greater) of the METs are

+most conditions. assessed as "Qualified Yes"

+and the remaining METs are

+assessed as "Yes".

+No (N) The organization cannot Any MET assessed as no

+accomplish the mission to causes the Mission

+standards and conditions Assessment to default to a

+prescribed.
+"No".

-Table 8-4.- Mission Capability Assessments
+Table 8-4.--Mission Capability Assessments

-(2) If a MET is assessed as "no", the commander must make a determination whether or not the unit can perform its principal tasks (e.g., maneuver, support, etc.) under anticipated operating conditions, to include combat operations where appropriate.
-If the commander makes a subjective change of "no" to "qualified yes" the commander must clearly explain the justification for such a change, to include the shortfall, effect on the overall mission and any workarounds or mitigation actions that will be taken.
+(2) If a MET is assessed as "No", the commander must make a determination whether or not the unit can perform its principal tasks (e.g., maneuver, support, etc.) under anticipated operating conditions, to include combat operations where appropriate.
+If the commander makes a subjective change of "No" to "Qualified yes" the commander must clearly explain the justification for such a change, to include the shortfall, effect on the overall mission and any workarounds or mitigation actions that will be taken.